Advice for Provisions Supporting Previously Looked After Children

 PAC-UK’s guide for school staff Meeting the needs of adopted and permanently placed children: A guide for school staff covers a range of topics including: what we know about our children in education, a background to early developmental trauma, whole school approaches, and support for schools and families.
 The guide is accompanied by easy to use resources that can be implemented in individual classrooms or across whole schools.

-The Adoptables School Toolkit
+The Adoptables School Toolkit - Register for the toolkit

 Created by adopted young people aged 13 to 25 with specialist educators from Coram Life Education.
 It explores the issues highlighted by the young people as particularly sensitive or challenging, such as friendships, relationships, family, certain lesson topics, and also what they would like teachers to know.